DoNOF/DoNOF-Documentation/docs/PNOF57.rst

     E_{el}[\left\{ n_{i},\phi_{i}\right\}]=\sum\limits _{i}n_{i}\mathcal{H}_{ii}+\sum\limits _{ijkl}D[n_{i},n_{j},n_{k},n_{l}]\left\langle kl|ij\right\rangle

 In our electron-pair-based NOF the orbital space is divided into disjoint orbital subspaces.
 This allows us to conserve correct spin symmetry, both total spin and spin projection.
 Also, since the spin-restricted formalism can be employed even for S>0, the formula to compute energy gradients holds.
 Then it is straighforward to compute equilibrium geometries of spin uncompensated systems.
-See details at PRA 100, 032508 (2019).
-The energy can be written as
+See details at PRA 100, 032508 (2019) and "Analytic gradients for spin multiplets in natural orbital functional theory" (available in arXiv).
+In general, the NOF for spin-multiplets can be written as

 .. math::